Dmitry Rybolovlev: Apple Tree Partners

 In 2012, the family trust of Dmitry Rybolovlev partnered with an American venture capitalist Seth Harrison, and his firm Apple Tree Partners (ATP), to establish a life sciences investment fund.
 Since its foundation, the fund has supported many US startup pharmaceutical developers working on promising drugs for serious illnesses.
 The Rybolovlev family trust, through its legal entities has contributed roughly 99% of the total $2.7 billion invested into the fund.

 In 2025, the Rybolovlev family trust structures filed a petition in the Cayman Islands, where ATP Life Science Ventures is registered, seeking the fund’s winding up and alleging mismanagement by its general partner, Seth Harrison.
-The petition cited concerns such as excessive travel expenses charged to the fund and alleged pressure to finance investments the trust considered non-viable.
+The petition cited concerns such as alleged excessive travel expenses charged to the fund and alleged pressure to finance investments the trust considered non-viable.
 This action followed a lawsuit initiated by Apple Tree Partners (ATP) in the Court of Chancery in Delaware, in which ATP requested that the court compel the Rybolovlev trust to resume funding certain portfolio companies, warning of potential bankruptcies without additional capital.
-In its court filings, the family trust stated that it had met all of its contractual obligations and described some of the fund’s investments as «hopeless».
+ATP said that Rybolovlev’s family trust, Rigmora, was unlawfully turning off funding for several important companies in ATP’s portfolio.
+In its subsequent court filings, the family trust stated that it had met all of its contractual obligations and described some of the fund’s investments as "hopeless".
 As of July 2025, the fund was valued at approximately $4 billion.
+The Delaware Court of Chancery issued a post-trial opinion on 5 December 2025 that orders specific performance of all but one of the capital calls and states that "there is no factual basis to question ATP’s good faith."

+In April 2026, Rybolovlev scored a procedural win in the Delaware court which found that Rigmora had established sufficient grounds to proceed with its claim in the Cayman Islands seeking the liquidation of the ATP Life Science Ventures partnership and removal of the general partner from the management of the biotechnology fund.

+In July 2026, the Grand Court of the Cayman Islands ordered Apple Tree Partners led by Seth Harrison to relinquish control of the fund with immediate effect.
+Two employees of the consulting firm Alvarez & Marsal were appointed to oversee the partnership.
+The decision to hand over control of the fund to “independent office holders is in the best interest of fund and its limited partners and will result in maximization of the fund’s value,” a family trust associated with Dmitry Rybolovlev said.

+Later the same month, US Bankruptcy Judge Laurie Selber Silverstein ruled that two employees of Alvarez & Marsal should oversee the Chapter 11 case of Apple Tree Partners and consider what is best for creditors as well as the owners of the fund.
+The decision strengthened Rybolovlev’s position in the ongoing legal dispute with his former business partner.